markhoney/mark.honeychurch.org/docs/blog/life/scary/index.md

 >
 > Do not try to make contact with me because am using a victim email that was hacked and exposed.
 >
-> If you don't believe and want proof just reply to this email with “PROOF” and i will send your video to 5 of your contacts via email, and post on your Facebook wall.
+> If you don't believe and want proof just reply to this email with "PROOF" and i will send your video to 5 of your contacts via email, and post on your Facebook wall.
 In which you will be able to remove it once, not forever.